Interior analysis, stretched technique and bubbling geometries: Discussion

 For coarse-graining purpose, we primarily use the momentum space version and the associated Fourier transforms.
 One may also use Mellin transforms to analyze the solutions.
 We can alternatively solve the global solution by Mellin transforms.
 We can also perform the analysis using the methods of \cite{Skenderis:2007yb,Christodoulou:2016nej}.
 Among many other aspects, the solution techniques and their various relations have been summarized in Sec. \ref{sec 2 3}, Sec. \ref{sec 5 2}, and Appendix \ref{sec F}.

-The IR part of these geometries \cite{Lin:2004nb}, with a cutoff away from the asymptotic boundary, are also dual to the IR of the irrelevant deformation of SCFTs.
-The IR region of the geometry, in particular, is for the IR region of the geometry dual to irrelevant deformation preserving quarter BPS supersymmetry, and half BPS supersymmetry, respectively \cite {Cordova:2016emh,Caetano:2020ofu,Cordova:2016xhm}.
+The IR part of these geometries \cite{Lin:2004nb} as well as smooth quarter BPS geometries, with a cutoff away from the asymptotic boundary, are also dual to the IR of the irrelevant deformation of SCFTs.
+The IR region of the geometry, in particular, is for the IR region of the geometry dual to the irrelevant deformation preserving quarter BPS supersymmetry, and half BPS supersymmetry, respectively \cite {Cordova:2016emh,Caetano:2020ofu,Cordova:2016xhm}.
 See also related aspects \cite{Roychowdhury:2023hvq}.
 These deformations are deformations by BPS irrelevant operators.
 It would be good to understand these aspects in more details.

 There are many hierarchies of scales in smooth bubbling geometries, partly due to large ratios of different sizes of different coexisting droplets or bubbles, and partly due to that the spectra of the QFT side have rich phenomena as well as complexity; and there can be many intermediate scales in between the fundamental string scale and AdS scale.
 The coarse-graining scale is a scale that separates the high energy with the low energy.
-The black hole microstructure can appear and be evident at scales that are much larger than the planck scale, e.g. \cite{Balasubramanian:2018yjq,Nomura:2019qps}.
+The black hole microstructure can appear and be evident at scales that are much larger than the planck scale, e.g. \cite {Balasubramanian:2018yjq,Nomura:2019qps}.

 The systems can be put inside top-down string theory and are UV complete.
 The string theory describes hard modes very sophisticatedly, because of its UV completeness.
 On the other hand, there are no UV or IR divergences in full string theory, e.g. \cite{Witten:2012bh}.
 Soft modes in the bulk are included in the description in the dual field theory side, e.g. \cite {Balasubramanian:2018yjq,Nomura:2019qps}.
 See also related discussion on soft modes related to various stretched horizons \cite{Nomura:2019qps}.
 Our work has also implications for soft modes on the stretched horizons, as discussed in e.g. Appendix E.